RoboQYD/cobblr-phone/README.md

 # How to Install

 Follow the directions to install the [Cobblr framework](http://github.com/TheQYD/cobblr).
-Then, execute this command:
+The PiTFT should be configured in portrait mode (no rotation).
+Once that's finished, and the framework is installed, execute this command:

 ```
 sudo cobblr install cobblr-phone
 ```

 # More

 Though not required, I've made a polycarbonate and aluminum body for it.
 The CADs are avaliable [here](https://github.com/TheQYD/CAD/tree/master/cobblr-phone).

-# Notes

-Other applications were made to work with the phone:
+Other applications were made to work with the cobblr-phone:

 - [cobblr-calculator](http://gihub.com/TheQYD/cobblr-calculator)
 - [cobblr-music](http://gihub.com/TheQYD/cobblr-calculator)